 From Lentil Dal Recipe

 I don’t take all the ones on Richard’s list.
 Keep forgetting about zinc.
 Me and a few friends are currently experimenting with copper and L-Tyrosine to see what effect they have on reversing gray hair.
 I also take Icelandic sea kelp tablets.
 My 2013 Supplement post.

 Probably the only disagreement I have is with the advice to “Lift heavy things in compound fashion once every week or two”.
 I do think performing resistance training is extremely important.
 It is the “heavy” and “compound” parts that I have issues with.

 Very few people will say this, but I feel that focusing on the actual weight is a mistake.
 I explain this more in the post Reps, Sets and the Weight Aren’t that Important.
 The important thing about resistance training is muscle fiber activation.
 You can do that with a heavier weight, but you can do it more effectively and safer by slowing down the movement.
-By taking momentum out of the movement, it gets both harder and safer.
+By taking the momentum out of the movement, it gets both harder and safer.

 There are some good compound exercises and some poor ones.
-I like exercises that have minimal skill requirements, are safe to perform at a variety of speeds and where I can safely to go to failure.
+I like exercises that have minimal skill requirements, are safe to perform at a variety of speeds, and where I can safely go to failure.
 Those are the exercises that are least likely to result in injury.
 This is why a goblet squat is superior to a barbell back squat.
 A push-up is superior to a bench press.
 And a combination of rows and chin-ups are superior to deadlifting.
 Yes, I am aware that is blasphemy, but that is how I see it.